The CoD story dares to do something new!

 Thus, after (far too short) five hours, you have already completed the campaign, but you still dare to do a second or third run to really uncover every secret of the story.
 You’ll only grasp the full story of Cold War once you’ve seen every ending.

-The locations of Cold War fall for Call of Duty typical quite varied.
+The of Cold War fall for Call of Duty typical quite varied.
 Here, for example, Stasi soldiers confront us at the Berlin Wall.

 (Still) a tad too little